saifshahriar/saifshahriar.github.io/content/blogs/stuff-i-use/index.md

   lifestyle for me.
 I can't think of using any other text editor except vim.
   But, the motion, I use it everywhere I can.
 Nowadays, I use Neovim (technically the same thing or not).
 It's a bit faster.
-But, I do feel overwhelmed by the lua api.
+But, I do feel overwhelmed by the lua api sometimes.
 Hehe.

   NO, I donot use many plugins.
 Just a few of them that makes my life easier.